-Concerns are sometimes expressed about how Indigenous perceptions of certain animals acting as a ‘sign’ or ‘omen’ for an undesirable event (e.g. death) may in fact endanger the species existence.
-In Africa, owls and snakes are prime examples of this.
-But is this a problem of Indigenous knowledge per se or is it a symptom of loss of Indigenous knowledge?
+Concerns are often expressed about how perceptions of certain animals acting as a ‘sign’ or ‘omen’ for an undesirable event (e.g. death) may result in the species’ persecution.
+In Africa, owls exemplify this.
+But is this a fault of Traditional knowledge per se or is it symptomatic of the loss of Traditional knowledge?

-During the course of carrying out research on meaningful nature experiences, a few individuals have understandably objected to the implications of belief systems which hold that certain animals may act as a ‘sign’ or ‘omen’ for certain events.
+While completing research on meaningful nature experiences, I encountered several persons who fiercely objected to the implications of belief systems which hold that certain animals may act as a ‘sign’ or ‘omen’ for certain events.
 In other words, the appearance of a creature at a particular moment is perceived to carry a meaningful message for the perceiver.

-This idea is quite prevalent among Indigenous and non-Western cultures.
-I guess I was first exposed to its potency when spending time with Aboriginal Australians a few years back.
-Or at least it was something I was forced to reflect on more seriously than I had done before.
+Such an idea is prominent among Traditional (non-Westernized) cultures.
+I was first exposed to its potency when spending time with Aboriginal Australians over a decade ago.
+It forced me to reflect upon such notions more seriously than I had done previously.

-But should this subjective knowledge – or perhaps perceptual delusion – be given (scientific) legitimacy?
+Should such Traditional knowledge – or perhaps perceptual delusion – be given any currency in modern society and scientific thought?
 What are the implications?
-What are the societal and conservation benefits for giving weight to such worldviews or alternative ‘ways of knowing’?
+What are the broader benefits for giving weight to such worldviews or alternative ways of knowing?

-I asked a Xhosa man I know – a local Christian minister and now recently also a ‘sangoma’, i.e. traditional healer (I love this co-existence of traditions by the way).
-He said that animals take on different meaning for different people in a community depending on what ‘their’ particular animal is.
-Should that animal cross their path, yes, some people do seek to kill it.
-But that’s not how it was meant to be.
-What then?
+I asked a Xhosa friend – a local Christian minister and now also a sangoma, i.e. Traditional diviner (I find this co-existence of belief systems fascinating).
+He told me that animals take on different meaning for different people in a community depending on what ‘their’ particular (totem) animal is.
+If that animal were to cross their path then, yes, some people seek to kill it.
+But he said that that is not how it was meant to be.

-I asked another Xhosa chap – a park ranger – who whilst not a sangoma himself, comes from a family with a strong lineage of traditional healers and diviners (sangomas).
-Sitting in his peaceful empty field office, he explains:
+I asked another Xhosa chap – a field ranger – who whilst not a sangoma himself, comes from a family with a strong lineage of traditional healers and diviners.
+Sitting in his remote peaceful office, he explained:

-That all sounded pretty nice and in support of conservation but what about the owls?
-Aren’t they supposed to be bad?
+That sounded nice and seemingly in support of a conservation ethic but what about those vilified owls?

 “Ja, they are associated with the bad evils.
 There are different deaths.
 Deaths that are caused by evil.
 And also there is death, which is in nature, you see.
 Those evil things that are associated with the owls, they will be a calling that something is going to be happening in the family.
 So the family is in that bad luck.
 So those things should not be happening, and eventually somebody is going to die.
 So those things are very bad luck and death will continue and continue.
 There are some deaths, which cannot be stopped, you see.
 It will happen.”

-So this was becoming a little clearer to me.
-And it was also intriguing to see the intercultural similarities.
-Owls have always been the subject of superstition or symbolism.
-Many cultures have associated them with either death or wisdom – attributes which can even be found in the folklore of the Mayan peoples of Central America.
-In ancient Greece, the owl was held sacred to the virgin-goddess Athena whose supreme attribute was divine wisdom.
+Things were starting to become a little clearer, as were the intriguing intercultural similarities.
+Owls have always been at the centre of powerful symbolism or superstition.
+Around the world there are cultural associations with either death or wisdom – from the macabre in Mayan folklore to ancient Greek mythology, where the owl was held sacred to the virgin-goddess Athena whose supreme attribute was divine wisdom.

-I asked both a Coloured bossiedoktor (bush boctor) and a Xhosa-Khoi sanusi (uppermost sangoma).
+I enquired with a Coloured bossiedoktor (bush boctor) and a Xhosa-Khoi sanusi (uppermost sangoma).
 Yes, owls on roof-tops, snakes by the river or water spirits in the pond all carry a powerful message.
-And do you go out and kill them?
-No of course not, that would mean trouble…
+And should one go out and kill them?
+No, of course not, that would mean trouble…

-I asked a lecturer in anthropology who is also inducted into the Zulu sangoma tradition.
+I asked a lecturer in anthropology who had also received a ‘calling’ into the Zulu sangoma tradition.
 Same story.
-In fact, she said killing the animal in question may have greater repercussions with the ‘ancestors’ who were often associated with (or embodied in) the appearance of that animal.
+In fact, she said killing the animal in question may have even greater repercussions with the Ancestors who were often associated with (or embodied in) the appearance of that animal.

-So, I said, “Should we kill these birds then?”
+So, I queried, “Should we kill these birds then?”

-His answer was resounding and, in his delightful Coloured accent, it went something like this:
+His answer was resounding and, in his delightful Afrikaans accent, it went something like this:

 So the problem is not necessarily the meaning-making or the interpretation.
-The problem is a breakdown of Indigenous knowledge transmission, a problem where the processes and deeper connections are no longer understood, no longer explained and where the values which were embodied and implicit in the stories and traditions have been corrupted, misinterpreted or forgotten.
-The solution is education – but not just to throw that overused word out there like we usually do…but to understand what that education means in terms of the specific cultural context, e.g. utilizing existing elders or accepted mentors to pass on cultural knowledge complete with the stories and values therein.
-Mission impossible?
-Possibly…
+The problem is a breakdown in the transmission of Traditional knowledge, a problem where the processes and deeper connections are no longer understood, no longer explained and where the values which were embodied and implicit in the stories and traditions have been corrupted, misinterpreted or forgotten.

 If cultures evolve and stories are no longer ‘real’ or relevant, so be it.
-But then we need new stories which embody the core values and norms which the former beliefs embodied.
-Whether the icons of sacred forest or the knowing owl are replaced with modern-day signs and omens of malfunctioning cell phones or empty KFC outlets then ok – but can they be tailored to deliver both a respect for nature and fellow human… the interconnectedness of human-nature?
+But then we need new myths which embody the core values and norms which the former beliefs contained, tailored to deliver respect and understanding of human-nature interconnectedness.